edodicosimo/JTressette/docs/design.md

         - [ ] Must be hashable
     - [ ] each player has a team
     - [ ] when he wins a table he puts his card in his teams pile
+#### Phase: EndGame
+WHEN deck is empty and hands are empty game finish